RIC ONE DATA PRIVACY AGREEMENT STRUCTURES

 If there is no existing NY TEC DPA to piggyback on, how long does it take to negotiate a new agreement?

 The amount of time it takes to finalize an agreement will vary based on several factors.
 Generally, the negotiations are short if a vendor has prior experience with A4L, TEC, and NYS data privacy laws.
 It is important to note that there will be vendors that are unable to agree to national and/or New York State terms required by law.
 In these situations, school districts will be notified that negotiations were unsuccessful.
-Those involved in the New York State pilots have expressed positive feedback about the turnaround time for a new DPA.

 How many contracts are available for piggybacking?